 Maureen Judge is an award-winning producer/director and co-founder of Makin’ Movies.
-She has just completed a documentary in association with Shaw Media on the weird and wonderful world of doll collectors, entitled Living Dolls, which will be broadcast in the fall on Global Televsion in Canada and Logo TV in the United States).
+She recently completed a documentary in association with Shaw Media on the weird and wonderful world of doll collectors, entitled Living Dolls, which was broadcast Global Television in Canada and Logo TV in the U.S. Living Dolls has been screened at international festivals, won the Best POV Documentary Award at the Canadian Yorkton Film Festival and was nominated for Best Documentary at the Austin Film Festival.
+It has sold around the world.

-Her films include the vérité documentary trilogy which she produced and directed in association with TVO.
-These films explore the themes of love, betrayal and acceptance in parent/adult child relationships: Unveiled; The Mother Daughter Relationship, honoured with a multiplicity of awards, including a Genie from the Academy of Canadian Cinema & Television; the award-winning In My Parents’ Basement; and the Gemini-nominated film in the trilogy, Mom’s Home.
+Other films include the observational documentary trilogy which she produced and directed in association with TVO.
+These films explore the themes of love, betrayal and acceptance in parent/adult child relationships: Unveiled; The Mother Daughter Relationship, honoured with a multiplicity of awards, including a Genie from the Academy of Canadian Cinema & Television; the award-winning In My Parents’ Basement; and Mom’s Home, nominated for two Gemini’s, including the Donald Britain Award.
 A portrait film based on one of the mother daughter pairs in Mom’s Home was subsequently made, entitled, The August Years of May and Gloria.

 Judge was the executive producer/producer on the Makin’ Movies/NFB co-production, FLicKeR, which played theatrically in Canada and was screened at festivals around the world, including Sheffield Documentary Festival, Cork Film Festival, Copenhagen Film Festival, Leipzig Documentary Festival and the Vancouver International Film Festival.
 She received a Gemini nomination from the Academy of Canadian Cinema & Television for FLicKeR, and the film was the winner of the Special Jury Prize for Canadian Feature Documentary, Hot Docs Film Festival (2008) and the Best Film in the International Films on Art Competition at the Era New Horizons International Film Festival, Wroclaw, Poland (2009).